 - If possible, have meals frozen to limit the amount of times you would need to cook, especially within the first few days.

-- Do not attempt driving for this first one or two weeks, This would enable you heal enough to comfortably drive without needing pain medication.
+- Do not attempt driving for the first one or two weeks.
+This would enable you to heal enough to comfortably drive without needing pain medication.

 - Redness, swelling or discharge

 - Heavy bleeding